tfsec/tfsec.github.io/_docs/azure/compute/disable-password-authentication.md

 ---
+title: azure-compute-disable-password-authentication
-title: Password authentication should be disabled on Azure virtual machines
+description: Password authentication should be disabled on Azure virtual machines
 shortcode: azure-compute-disable-password-authentication
 legacy:
 summary: Password authentication should be disabled on Azure virtual machines